Bubble sort: Optimizing bubble sort

-More generally, it can happen that more than one element is placed in their final position on a single pass.
+More generally, it can happen that more than one element is placed in its final position on a single pass.
 In particular, after every pass, all elements after the last swap are sorted, and do not need to be checked again.
 This allows us to skip over many elements, resulting in about a 50% improvement in the worst-case comparison count (though no improvement in swap counts), and adds very little complexity because the new code subsumes the swapped variable:

 To accomplish this in pseudocode, the following can be written: